Sammarçolles

 Sammarçolles (/fr/) is a commune in Vienne, Nouvelle-Aquitaine, France.
 The small town lies northeast of Loudun, 6.5 kilometres by road.
 It contains a "rich chapel", built by the Montault des Isles family.

+Demographics

-686 people were recorded in 1886.
-The population declined in the 20th century to a low of 472 people in 1990.
-As of 2017 it has a population of 642 people.
+686 inhabitants were recorded in 1886.
+The population declined in the 20th century to a low of 472 people in 1990, after which the population increased again.